 there are a number of things that can be applied.
 There are

-operations and
+closures, fundamental operations and

-s and each of these get a special case in the
+extensions and each of these get a special case in the

-APPLICATION
+APPLICATION continuation.

-When entering into the APPLICATION
+When entering into the APPLICATION case, all the

 arguments, a counter and the function are present of the stack. in the

-case of fundamental
+case of fundamental or extension operations

 this knowledge is utilized and a pointer to the first argument on the